Budget 2016: How might the pension changes affect me?

 Does this mean that more changes could be on the horizon?
 Maybe.
 It’s easy to imagine that these changes could come in the future, possibly in exchange for an extension to the new Lifetime ISA.
 Which brings us to the next point:

 Before the announcement, there were a lot of rumours about the possibility of George Osborne bringing in ‘ISA-style pensions’, and a radical overhaul of the way we pay tax on our pensions.
 In the end, Budget 2016 did not see these kind of changes to pensions, but it did introduce a new form of retirement saving: the Lifetime ISA.

 A version of an Individual Savings Account (ISA), a Lifetime ISA is available to those aged 18 to 40 from April 2017 onwards.
-You will be allowed to save up to £4,000 a year in this specialised account, with a 25% bonus from the government meaning that for every £4 you save, the Government will contribute £1 too.
-Potentially, this could mean up to a £1,000 bonus from the government for saving £4,000 in a year.
-Contributions into this account will be allowed up until the age of 50.
-Importantly, this £4,000 per year is included within the overall total you are allowed to save into ISAs, with the Budget 2016 agreeing an overall increase to £20,000 from 2017.
+You are allowed to save up to £4,000 a year in this specialised account, with a 25% bonus from the government meaning that for every £4 you save, the Government will contribute £1 too.

 A 'pensions dashboard' for the digital age

 It’s easy to lose track of all your pension pots when so many of us are changing jobs throughout our working life.
 Fortunately, the Budget 2016 took steps to address this.
 With the average person moving employers 11 times over their working life, this could mean they end up with 11 different private pension pots by the time they retire.
 That’s a lot to lose track of.